libp2p/specs/relay/DCUtR.md

 streams should be opened in the direct connection, while the relay connection should be closed after a grace period.
 Existing indefinite duration streams will have to be recreated in the new connection once the relay connection is closed.
-This can be accomplised by observing network notifications: the new direct connection will emit a new `Connected` notification, while closing the relay connection will sever existing streams and emit `Disconnected` notification.

 ### RPC messages